From Inside the Deployments

 I want to be specific about what I have actually watched happen, because I think the value of writing this is mostly in being concrete.

 The senior partners I work with mostly understand what is happening.
 They are not in denial.
-They will say, more or less openly, that the work they used to give to first and second year associates is now done by tools.
+They will say, more or less openly, that the work they used to give to first and second year associates is now done by software.
 They will sometimes add that they themselves learned by doing that work, and that they cannot quite explain how their juniors are supposed to learn the same things now.
 They will say this, and then they will move on to the next agenda item, because there is a deal to close.

 The junior associates I work with mostly do not have a clear picture of what they are supposed to be learning.
-They have absorbed the message that AI is the future, and they are diligent about learning the tools.
+They have absorbed the message that the technology is the future, and they are diligent about learning the tools.
 But the tools change every few months.
-The skill of using the current AI tool is not the same as the skill the apprenticeship was producing.
+The skill of using the current tool is not the same as the skill the apprenticeship was producing.
 The apprenticeship was producing something deeper, something that took years to settle.
 The juniors I talk to know, on some level, that they are being shorted on that, but they cannot articulate exactly what they are being shorted on, because the thing they would have gained by doing the slow work is precisely the thing you cannot describe to someone who has not done it.

 The law schools are mostly behind.
 There are exceptions.
 There are clinical programs and individual professors who are doing serious work on this.
 But the institution as a whole is operating on a curriculum cycle that is slower than the change, and a hiring cycle for faculty that is slower still.
 The result is that most law students in 2026 are being trained for a profession that no longer hires the way they are being trained to be hired.